zm1990s/dify-docs/en/guides/application-orchestrate/app-toolkits/moderation-tool.md

 ## Keywords

 Developers can customize the sensitive words they need to review, such as using "kill" as a keyword to perform an audit action when users input.
 The preset reply content should be "The content is violating usage policies."
-It can be anticipated that when a user inputs a text snippet containing "kill" at the terminal, it will trigger the sensitive word review tool and return the preset reply content.
+It can be anticipated that when a user inputs a text chuck containing "kill" at the terminal, it will trigger the sensitive word review tool and return the preset reply content.

 <figure><img src="../../../../img/keywords-content-moderation.png" alt="" width="563"><figcaption><p>Configuring Load Balancing from Add Model</p></figcaption></figure>